2015–2016 Arunachal Pradesh political crisis: Crisis

 On 1 February 2016, the SC recalled the notice which granted the immunity to the Governors in courts.
 The SC reviewed the powers of governor and examined the role.
 On 9 February 2016, the SC also rejected the plea of two rebel MLAs against the HC decision of upholding action of the then Speaker accepting their resignations.
 The Governor defended by responding that the Chief Minister and the Speaker were trying to remain in position despite losing majority in the assembly.
 The SC also rejected INC plea to stop swearing-in of the new Chief Minister and also uphold the HC's staying of disqualification of 14 rebel INC MLAs.
-The President's rule lifted in the state on 19 February and the new government was formed under the Chief Minister Kalikho Pul.
+The President's rule was lifted in the state on 19 February and the new government was formed under the Chief Minister Kalikho Pul.
 The SC reserved order on the power of governor on 22 February 2016.

 On 13 July 2016, the SC termed the Governor's decision unconstitutional and ordered the restoration of INC government.
 The Acting Governor Tathagata Roy asked the restored Chief Minister Nabam Tuki to prove majority in the assembly on 16 July 2016.
-On the day, few hours before proving the majority, Tuki resigned.
-He was succeeded by rebel INC MLA Pema Khandu, son of former Chief Minister Dorjee Khandu and proved majority in assembly.
+Tuki resigned a few hours before proving the majority.
+He was succeeded by rebel INC MLA Pema Khandu, son of former Chief Minister Dorjee Khandu who proved majority in assembly on 20th.

-On 9 August 2016, the former Chief Minister Kalikho Pul found dead in his home.
+On 9 August 2016, the former Chief Minister Kalikho Pul was found dead in his home.

 On 16 September 2016, Pema Khandu quit INC along with 43 INC MLAs and joined the People's Party of Arunachal (PPA).
 Nabam Tuki, Khandu's predecessor, was the only MLA left with INC. PPA was the part of North-East Democratic Alliance which supported BJP-led National Democratic Alliance.

 On 22 September 2016, the Governor Rajkhowa was dismissed by the President as he refused to quit as desired by the Centre.

 Dasanglu Pul, the third wife of former Chief Minister Phul, won the byepolls held following Pul's death.
 She was elected as the MLA of BJP.

-On 29 December 2016, Pema Khandu and six other MLAs were dismissed from the PPA by the PPA president for activities against the party so he might have to resign as the Chief Minister.
-Four more MLAs were dismissed on 1 January 2017.
+On 29 December 2016, Pema Khandu and six other MLAs were dismissed from the PPA by the PPA president for activities against the party, and four more MLAs were dismissed on 1 January 2017.
 Khandu along with 33 other MLAs left PPA and joined BJP.
 He continued as the Chief Minister as the BJP had 47 MLAs in the assembly including the Speaker.
 PPA had 10 MLAs while INC had 3 MLAs.
 Later two more MLAs left INC and joined BJP.

 PPA filed the case in the HC in January 2016.